-- Strengthen Local Partners as they transition to receive PEPFAR funding as a USAID Prime Partner to comply with regulations. - 2.
-Prepare Local Partners to directly manage, implement, and monitor PEPFAR programs, and maintain consistent PEPFAR program achievement and quality.
+- 1. Strengthen local partners to comply with regulationd as they transition to receive PEPFAR funding as a USAID prime partner. - 2.
+Prepare local partners to directly manage, implement, and monitor PEPFAR programs, and maintain consistent PEPFAR program achievement and quality.